Skip to main content

 Cache hit

-The client scores candidate nodes with rate_per_mb × rtt_ms × (1 / max(reputation, 0.1)²)lower is better (network).
-After settling on a node, it opens a channel in an allowlisted ERC-20 and streams.
+The client picks the candidate with the best combination of price, latency, and reputation.
+After settling on a node, it opens a USDC channel and streams.
 Vouchers cover every byte delivered; the node can settle any voucher on-chain later.

 Cache miss with pull-through

-cdn/client/v1 is the only paid-delivery protocol.
-The same protocol is used client→node and node→node.
-Every byte of the node-to-node pull is paid by the serving node; the serving node amortizes that cost across many downstream client deliveries.
-If pull_through is disabled in the node’s config, the node returns a redirect pointing to a peer’s NodeId (never an origin URL).
+Paid delivery is one protocol — used both client→node and node→node.
+Every byte of the node-to-node pull is paid by the serving node, which amortizes that cost across many downstream client deliveries.
+If pull-through is disabled in the node’s config, the node returns a redirect pointing to a peer (never an origin URL).
 The client opens a channel with that peer directly.

 Payment channels in three lines

-1. Open — client calls openChannel(nodeAddress, deposit) on-chain.
+1. Open — client opens a channel on-chain.
 Deposit is escrowed in the PaymentChannel contract.

-2. Vouchers — off-chain EIP-712 messages {channelId, amount, nonce, token, signature}.
-Cadence is negotiable per stream (default 1 MB).
+2. Vouchers — off-chain signed messages updating the cumulative amount owed.
+Cadence is negotiable per stream.

 What keeps the network honest

-• BLAKE3 hashes.
+• Hash verification.
 Clients verify every chunk against the known blob hash.
 A bad byte voids payment.

-• Slash signatures.
-Protocol messages carry an optional secp256k1 slash_sig that can be verified on-chain via ecrecover as evidence of corrupted delivery, phantom announcements, rate manipulation, or blacklist violations (slashing).
+• On-chain evidence.
+Protocol messages are signed in a form that can be verified on-chain as evidence of phantom announcements, rate manipulation, or blacklist violations (slashing).

 • Content blacklist.
-Governance-managed on-chain hash blacklist with global and regional scoping.
+Governance-managed on-chain hash blacklist.
 Serving a blacklisted hash after the compliance window is slashable (takedown).

 Where the boundary sits